telerik/ajax-docs/controls/progressarea/configuraton.md

 ````

->note The **ProgressIndicators** type is defined in the Telerik.Web.UI.Upload namespace.
+>tip The **ProgressIndicators** type is defined in the Telerik.Web.UI.Upload namespace.
 >

->note You can modify the positions and the HTML elements of the progress indicators by creating a [Progress Template]({%slug progressarea/progress-template%}).
+>tip You can modify the positions and the HTML elements of the progress indicators by creating a [Progress Template]({%slug progressarea/progress-template%}).
 >